x-0117/Cryptography/README.md

 Cryptography(CTFs, cryptohack.org and more)

 ## Hack the Box
 I don't think I'm supposed to post HTB writeups publicly!
-But I don't expect a lot of people to find this repo, so here goes ...
+But I don't expect a lot of people to find this repository, so here goes ...

 Cyber Apocalypse :
 - [Android in the middle](https://github.com/x-0117/Cryptography/tree/main/AES/cyberApocalypseAndroidInTheMiddle)